How to Fill Out The California Articles of Organization

 This step isn’t needed by most LLCs, but if an attachment needs to be uploaded it can be done here.

-The last step includes reviewing the submitted information, signing, and paying to submit the California Articles of Organization.
+The last step includes reviewing the submitted information, the LLC organizer signing, and paying the state fee to submit the California Articles of Organization.

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number or FEIN) is a unique 9-digit tax identification number that is assigned by the Internal Revenue Service (IRS).